gost/gost.github.io/_posts/blog/2018-02-01-sensorthings-as-locationserver.markdown

 - blog
 - SensorThings
 ---
 In most cases a SensorThings 'Thing' will have a static Location.
-For example a wheaterstation will not move around usually.
+For example a weatherstation will not move around usually.
 But in some usecases the Thing will move around and leave a trail of locations while measuring Observations.
 Think about usecases like getting sensor data from moving drones, phones, players in a soccer field or autonomous cars.

 In the SensorThings API there is support for storing and retrieving the actual position and Trail of a Thing.